-NAB2021 has announced their convention will take place in October next year, just a month after IBC.
-Assuming IBC isn’t rescheduled, two international exhibitions will be taking place within a month of each other.
+NAB2021 has announced their convention will take place in October, placing it before the rescheduled IBC 2021 - now we have two international exhibitions taking place within months of each other.
 So, what does this mean for vendors and visitors?
 Are we seeing the dawn of a new format of tradeshow?

 Although technically possible, the thought of shipping crates of metal from Amsterdam to Las Vegas sounds to me like a logistical nightmare.
 There’s little chance to do any running repairs to the kit and software upgrades will be even more of a challenge.

 But if I’m right, and we are seeing the dawn of the new format tradeshow then vendors will not be required to ship their metal at all.
 To really understand how tradeshows will continue, we need to understand and ask the question; what challenges do they overcome?

 There is a view that says when making purchases we want to see the eyes of the people we’re buying from.
 The massive ramping up of internet sales in recent months certainly contradicts this as we’re purchasing our goods from faceless websites.
 However, these tend to be commodity goods and sticking with brand names helps us with our decision making.

 Would we buy a sound console or production switcher from a website?
 I wouldn’t, but this is to a lager extent due to the number of people involved in the procurement process.
 We need to make sure the people operating the kit are happy with its performance and feel, the engineers supporting it need to be confident of its interoperability, and the buying department need to make sure the correct SLAs are in place.